galaxyproject/training-material/topics/ecology/tutorials/regionalGAM/Reference_tutorial.md

 > ### {% icon hands_on %} Hands-on: How many species are taken into account in this dataset
 >
 > As the dataset is quite big and may countain heterogeneous informations, you want to know wether the data are about one species or more.
-> 1. Search for the tool `compter le nombre d'occurence de chaque enregistrement` with the following parameters:
+> 1. Search for the tool `Count occurrences of each record` with the following parameters:
-> * "Sur le jeu de données": `output`from **CSV to Tabular**
+> * "from dataset": `output` from **CSV to Tabular**
-> * "Compter les occurrences des valeurs présentes dans la(les) colonne(s)": `column 1`
+> * "Count occurrences of values in column(s)": Specify the `SPECIES` column, normally `column 1`
-> * "Délimité par": `tabulation`.
+> * "Delimited by": `Tab`.
-> * "Comment les résultats doivent t'ils être triés ?": `Avec la valeur la plus présente en premier`.
+> * "How should the results be sorted?": `With the most common values first`.
 > 2. Inspect the file by clicking on the `eye` icon to check that the dataset is on one species only.
-> 3. Now, as regionalGAM tools use CSV files as input, you can regenerate a CSV file using the `tabular to CSV` tool on the output from **trouver et remplacer des patterns dans des colonnes**.
-Please, tag your new dataset with an explicit tag as "Count and/or rename this dataset like "Counting file".
+> 3. Now, as regionalGAM tools use CSV files as input, you can regenerate a CSV file using the `tabular to CSV` tool on the output from **Replace Text in a specific column**.
+Please, tag your new dataset with an explicit tag as "Count" and/or rename this dataset like "Count file".

 > ### {% icon comment %} Comment